YahooArchive/mojito/docs/dev_guide/dashboard_tutorial/09_custom_views.rst

   You can configure the directories where Mojito looks for mojits and route configuration files with the properties ``mojitDirs``, ``mojitsDirs``, and ``routesFiles``.
-See See the descriptions of those properties in the `configuration Object <../intro/mojito_configuring.html#configuration-object>`_.
+See the descriptions of those properties in the `configuration Object <../intro/mojito_configuring.html#configuration-object>`_.

 - Is there a way to use middleware in Mojito?